 Goal: I will create and sell a course by [date].

-Notice when we start at the top, we've got a big picture vision, and goals support that big picture vision.
-So fundamentally, your goals are the milestones to help you achieve that big picture vision of success.
+When you start at the top, you’re looking at the big picture and setting your goals.
+Fundamentally, they are the milestones that help you achieve that big picture vision of success.

-What does getting promoted mean, to what position and in what company?
-If getting promoted is on your goal list, check out my Amazon #1 Best Seller PROMOTABLE.
+(On a side note, if getting promoted is on your goal list, check out my Amazon #1 Best Seller PROMOTABLE.)

 New Year's Resolutions And You

-- This year I'm going to eat more healthy. #fitandfabulous
+- This year I'm going to eat more healthily. #fitandfabulous

 - This year I'm going to call my parents more. #familymatters